STATEMENT REGARDING COVID-19

-Entertainment and sports venues to hold events that are being broadcast and the mass gathering limit of 25 people indoor or 50 people outdoor applies to spectators only.
-The personnel required to conduct such an event (to include players, performers, employees, etc.) do not count towards the 25 and 50 persons limit.
+Entertainment and sports venues to hold events that are being broadcast and the mass gathering limit of 50 people indoor or 100 people outdoors applies to spectators only.
+The personnel required to conduct such an event (to include players, performers, employees, etc.) do not count towards the 50 indoor and 100 outdoor persons limit.

 This plan has been prepared to potentially re-open the Crown Complex venues with social distancing requirements and adhering to the guidelines set forth when the State of North Carolina permits.
 As part of this process, we have been working carefully through our venue seating manifests to determine acceptable capacities should we re-open and hold an event under socially distanced capacity restrictions.
 Social distancing venue capacities are expected to fall to an estimated 20% of the total venue capacity capabilities if opening with social distance is permitted.